Last Updated on January 6, 2021

 Really.
 Whatever it takes.

-Whether they’re direct sowing or transplanting, growers regularly start an extra set of seed to fill in any gaps that appear.
+Whether they’re direct sowing or transplanting, growers regularly start an extra set of seeds to fill in any gaps that appear.
 It gives a uniform harvest and makes the best use of space.

 This video https://www.youtube.com/watch?v=fyNacaaUWsI demonstrates market garden practices for beets that applies to preppers, to include extra seed sets.
 The indicator crop demo’d with radishes is also a biggie – and on most home scales can be harvested for spicy sprouts or spaced out more for the roots.